The Environmental Impact of Refrigerants

 If you’re wondering how to minimize the environmental impact of refrigerants, it starts with tracking all your HVAC/R activity at all times, closely monitoring refrigerant usage, and reducing leak rates. 👍

-Want to learn more about refrigerant impact?
+Want to learn more about managing the environmental impact of refrigerants?